m0lentum/molentum.github.io/_drafts/starframe-1-architecture.md

 On the other hand, many games have tools and background libraries built specifically for them.
 In these cases the separation between "engine" and "gameplay" code can get very blurry.

-In general, though, the tools provided by an engine tend to be fairly independent from each other, especially if they're meant to be reusable in multiple games.
+In general, though, the tools provided by an engine tend to be fairly independent from each other, especially if they're meant to be used in multiple games.
 A physics library doesn't need to know anything about graphics.
 A level editor doesn't need to know anything about physics, nor does an input manager or a sound system, and so on.
 As such, it doesn't make much sense to talk about the overall architecture of an engine – most of these pieces don't need to fit together at all.